dmsdl950823/TIL_FrontEnd/MySQL/MySQL.md

 ## Give Grant before using databases / table
   You can give authority to other people before use the dbs.
-  Otherwise MySQL block server not granted so that you can not use the db.
+  Otherwise MySQL blocks server which is not granted so that you can not use the db.

     > GRANT <authority> ON <database.table> TO '<id>'@'<hostname>' IDENTIFIED BY '<password>';